tls-attacker/TLS-Scanner/README.md

 ![licence](https://img.shields.io/badge/License-Apachev2-brightgreen.svg)
 [![Build Status](https://hydrogen.cloud.nds.rub.de/buildStatus/icon.svg?job=TLS-Scanner)](https://hydrogen.cloud.nds.rub.de/job/TLS-Scanner/)

-TLS-Scanner is a tool created by the Chair for Network and Data Security from the Ruhr-University Bochum to assist pentesters and security researchers in the evaluation of TLS Server configurations.
+TLS-Scanner is a tool to assist pentesters and security researchers in the evaluation of TLS server and client configurations.

 **Please note:**  *TLS-Scanner is a research tool intended for TLS developers, pentesters, administrators and researchers.
 There is no GUI.
 It is in the first version and may contain some bugs.*